google/WebFundamentals/src/content/en/tools/chrome-devtools/iterate/device-mode/emulate-mobile-viewports.markdown

 * **AppCache**
   * The emulator does not override the <abbr title="User Agent">UA</abbr> for AppCache [manifest files](https://code.google.com/p/chromium/issues/detail?id=334120) or [view source requests](https://code.google.com/p/chromium/issues/detail?id=119767).

-Despite these limitations, the device mode emulators are robust enough for most tasks.
-When you need to test on a real device, you can use the [remote debugging](/web/tools/setup/device-testing/remote-debugging) DevTools for additional insight.
+Despite these limitations, the Device Mode is robust enough for most tasks.
+When you need to test on a real device, you can use [Remote Debugging](/web/tools/chrome-devtools/debug/remote-debugging) for additional insight.